ffakih5/Travelmate/README.md

 - Automatically save search history
 - Bookmark countries to view later
 - Display key information on a dashboard
-- Convery currency to your chosen currency using current rates
+- Convert currency to your chosen currency using current rates
 - Display currency rates for the 10 most traded currencies
 - About section to inform users of the purpose of the site
 - Links to neighbouring countries to view or bookmark for later